UC Riverside Highlanders: Facilities

+The volleyball and basketball teams play home games in the Student Recreation Center Arena (SRC), which seats 3,168.
+The baseball team competes at the Riverside Sports Complex.
+UCR graduate Troy Percival personally built UCR's baseball clubhouse to major league quality standards.
+Softball is played at the Amy S. Harrison Field, named after a UCR graduate who donated $300,000 towards its upgrade in 2004.
+Adjacent to the softball field are the soccer and track fields.

+The soccer field was resurfaced with artificial turf in 2007.
+In 2011, the old track and field facility, which had bleachers that dated back to the 1950s and a track surface that was over 15 years old, was completely torn out and replaced with a brand new facility.

 Traditions

 Mascot

 "Scotty Highlander" is the mascot for UC Riverside.
 The original mascot was an aggressive little bear wearing a kilt for the school's logo.
 In 1998, a referendum to move to NCAA Division I was passed and the students approached the administration requesting a new mascot and the old mascot was replaced.
 In 2011, the mascot was updated again with students voting online and a new "Scotty Highlander" mascot, featuring a roaring bear wearing a plaid Tam o' Shanter was chosen.

 School colors

 All schools in the University of California System have a combination of blue and gold as their school colors.
 UC Riverside follows this tradition.